MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

 ## Receiving props from Power BI visual

-This step of the tutorial will describe how to render data using React.
+This step of the tutorial describes how to render data using React.

 1. Let the component display data from its own state.
 Extend `src/component.tsx`.